top of page

 • Voting on classroom jobs.

-• Having a student voice rep attend the occasional meeting.
+• Having a student voice representative attend occasional meetings.

 Co-design is: